opbokel/circe-empty-aware/README.md

 }
 ```

-Using it in conjuction with the io.circe.Printer option of dropNullValues = true we have the final output to the item 1 bellow:
+Using it in conjunction with the io.circe.Printer option of dropNullValues = true we have the final output to the item 1 bellow:

 ```json
 {